-NOTE: See Article 37 Q&As #229-251, Relief and Pool Clerk assignments.
+NOTE: See Article 37 Q&A's #233-255, Relief and Pool Clerk assignments.

 CHANGE OF TOUR/WORK LOCATION

 Unless otherwise addressed in a Local Memorandum of Understanding, an employee may opt to bring his/her name forward from one Overtime Desired List to another when he/she is the successful bidder in another overtime section/different tour.
 The employee will be placed on the list in accordance with his/her seniority.